ray-project/ray/doc/source/rllib/rllib-rlmodule.rst

 Configuring default MLP nets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you want to train a simple MLP policy (with only fully connected layers) with PPO and use the default RLModule,
+If you want to train a simple MLP policy ("multi layer perceptron": only containing dense layers)
-you should configure your experiment like so:
+with PPO and use the default RLModule, you should configure your experiment like so:

 .. testcode::